mtempleheald/mtempleheald.github.io/docs/content/about.md

----
-title: About me
+# About me
-last-updated: 2018-11-26
+### last-updated: 2020-12-04
----

-I've worked as a professional software developer for over 10 years and dabbled for years before that.
+I've worked as a professional software developer for over 12 years and dabbled for years before that.
 I've worked with dozens of programming languages, frameworks and platforms.
 I've performed:
 * data modelling (relational, dimensional and hierarchical) and technical design